flaudanum/what-a-mess-in-my-digital-libraries/README.md

 ## Code documentation

-More documentation about the code is available [HERE](./docs/_build/html/index.html).
+More documentation about the code is available with the hmtl documentation available with `./documentation.html`.